Disordered Eating and Eating Disorder Counseling

 How you could benefit from counseling

-While everyone is different, here are some of the ways my clients have found healing through our work together:
+While everyone’s healing journey looks different, here are some of the shifts my clients have experienced:

 • Ordering what they truly want at restaurants (rather than what they think they “should” get)